 Donated by Keira & Brian Smith, Bob & Lenore Munigle

-Objective: Water conservation and the preservation of the natural water cycle; watershed management and water quality improvement; flood and erosion control; organic management; establishing a native herbaceous wetland.
+OBJECTIVE: Water conservation and the preservation of the natural water cycle, watershed management and water quality improvement, flood and erosion control, creation of a new ecosystem with beauty and wildlife habitat

-Curriculum Content: The water cycle, watersheds, stormwater management practices, water conservation, horticulture, herbaceous wetland ecosystems.
+CURRICULUM CONTENT: The water cycle, watersheds, storm water management practices, water conservation, horticulture, ecosystems

 THE SUBURBAN LANDSCAPE: Storm water harvesting, flood control, Erosion Reduction

 THE CATCH BASIN: The Basin receives overflow from the Upper rain garden, runoff from the driveway, stormwater from the leaders on the west side and front of the building through an underground conduit, and a berm along the edge of the driveway.
 This basin then empties into the rear rain garden through an underground conduit.